EDI Integration with SAP IDoc

 - Access to EDI data dictionaries, SAP IDoc and BAPI schemas

 How Can Businesses Integrate EDI with SAP IDoc?

-There are 2 simple steps to integrate an EDI message to SAP IDoc, in this example we will summarize the steps on how to map EDI 856 (Shipment Notice/Manifest) to SAP IDoc DELVRY03 document.
+There are 2 simple steps to integrate an EDI message into SAP IDoc, in this example we will summarize the steps on how to map EDI 856 (Shipment Notice/Manifest) to the SAP IDoc DELVRY03 document.

 STEP 1: Map EDI to SAP IDoc

 Create a mapping service between the inbound EDI to into SAP IDoc.
 Adeptia’s AI-based graphical data mapper shows the specific EDI message schema and the IDoc schema.
 Adeptia’s SAP Adapter enable users to search for any IDoc automatically and select the particular IDoc that is needed for the SAP EDI mapping.
 The developer would then apply the mapping rules to convert the EDI to IDoc.
 This is a one-time effort since the mapping can be used in any orchestration where EDI 856 needs to be converted into SAP DELVRY03.

 At run-time when the orchestration executes this data mapping service, the EDI data will be converted to IDoc.

 Here’s an example of IDoc mapping in SAP.

 STEP 2: Deliver the IDoc to SAP through an orchestration